-The Massachusetts DUI lawyers at The Law Offices of Joseph D. Bernard P.C. understand what it takes to successfully appeal a license suspension at the BOA level.
+The Massachusetts DUI lawyers at the Bernard Defense Team understand what it takes to successfully appeal a license suspension at the BOA level.
 We have incredible success advocating for clients at BOA hearings because we understand the expectations of the BOA and properly prepare our clients.
 If you are faced with a license suspension requiring an appeal, it is imperative that you speak to a lawyer who knows who to help you.

 Contact the Bernard Defense Team for a free case consultation!